 The rate of a QEC code is the ratio of the number of encoded qubits $k$ to the number of physical qubits $n$.
 The quantum erasure channel capacity, $C(p) = 1-2p$ \cite{BDS97,DZ13}, represents the maximum rate ($k/n$) for which a decoder can almost surely correct typical erasures, where $p$ is the independent erasure probability per qubit.
 This capacity quantifies the highest rate of reliable quantum information transmission over a noisy erasure channel.
 A central question in quantum information theory is: how closely can practical QEC codes approach $C(p)$ with low-complexity decoders?

-This question is particularly pertinent for quantum stabilizer codes with code parameters $[[n,k]]$ and low-weight commutative Pauli operators\footnote{The weight of a Pauli operator is the number of its non-identity components.
-The weight of a binary vector is its Hamming weight. }, known as quantum low-density parity-check (QLDPC) codes.
+This question is particularly pertinent for quantum stabilizer codes with code parameters $[[n,k]]$ and low-weight commutative Pauli operators, known as quantum low-density parity-check (QLDPC) codes.
 Two outstanding open problems in this area are: (1) identifying stabilizer code constructions that achieve capacity $r = 1 - 2p$ for arbitrary rates $r = k/n$, and (2) developing decoders that enable these constructions to achieve near-capacity performance with linear runtime complexity.
 This paper solves both of these problems.

 Previously, only two-dimensional (2D) topological codes, such as surface or toric codes, were known to achieve erasure capacity \cite{SBD09,Ohz12} with linear decoding time \cite{DZ20}, but their code rate vanishes ($r\to 0$) as $n$ increases.